shivaamm/Trail-Room/README.md

  # Bytecoders [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fshivaamm%2FTrail-Room&count_bg=%23E30000&title_bg=%23D33939&icon=darkreader.svg&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)
 Repository for Myntra HackerRamp: Campus Edition 2021

-## MARK it as STAR and fork it to make changes and to get the phase PPT's.
+## MARK it as STAR⭐ and fork it to make changes and to get the phase PPT's.

 ## Phase 1 PPT
 https://docs.google.com/presentation/d/17DITVg5c5THc35s57EnLpCQPImE4iTpbUdG6fnfA45k/edit#slide=id.gf70e5ac737_0_77

-## Phase 2
+## Phase 2 (Star⭐ and connect with me for phase 2 ppt)

 ## Virtual-Trail-Room and Beauty Products Recommendation system (Updated)
 - Virtual Trail Room is an augmented reality dressing room where user or customer will allow to try apparel on their body it self.
 Virtual Trail Room where the image of the user is captured by the webcam or any other camera and given as an input.
 By using the face and body detection techniques, the video is scanned for the presence of human faces and then product images are masked.
 Now the masked image is superimposed and the user can see the images of the dresses and face accessories on them self.